DSOI-ALL/devops-microcosm/README.md

 #### Wiki (Mediawiki), Issue Tracker (Bugzilla), Chat Server (Hubot)

+##### - Documentation for MediaWiki

+1. Browse to "http://localhost:8086/wiki" to access the MediaWiki web interface.

+2. Login with the administrator credentials specified in the MediaWiki cookbook to begin customization.

 ##### -  Manual configuration steps for Bugzilla

 1. Upon a successful "vagrant up", ssh into the VM using "vagrant ssh mediaWiki".